IRIS VRIONI

 Welcome to my page!

-I am an Economics PhD candidate at the University of Michigan.
+I am an Assistant Professor in the Department of Economics at the University of Rochester.

 You can view my CV here.